-You can check this map, to have an idea of all the ruins you can visit around this are.
+You can check this map, to have an idea of all the ruins you can visit around this area.

 Just one of Rome’s seven hills but by far the most famous.
-This hill is known to be the home of Romulus and Remus, as accordingly to the mythology, it was in this hill that the brothers were found by the she-wolf inside a cave called Lupercal.
+This hill is known to be the home of Romulus and Remus, as according to mythology, it was on this hill that the brothers were found by the she-wolf inside a cave called Lupercal.

 Later, during the time of Augustus, the emperors and aristocrats made this hill the spot for their lavish villas.